Antonis Katsis

-Antonis Katsis (born 6 September 1989, in Larnaca) is a Cypriot footballer who plays as central midfielder for Omonia Aradippou in the Cypriot Second Division.
+Antonis Katsis (born 6 September 1989, in Larnaca) is a Cypriot footballer who plays as central midfielder for ASIL Lysi in the Cypriot Second Division.

 Career

 He has been elected through the Academies of AEK Larnaca.
 Since 2006 he was promoted to the first team of AEK Larnaca.
 For the 2009-2010, he transferred to AC Omonia where he celebrated his first title.

 International career

 He played for the first time with the national team on the 11 November 2011 in a friendly match against Scotland where Cyprus lost 1-2.